dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 <img src='/images/gan/biggan_arch.png' width="50%"/>
 </p>

 BigGAN also employed few tricks such as Truncation Trick, where in previous literature of GAN latent vectors z are drawn from either $$\mathcal{N}$$(0, 1) or $$\mathcal{U}$$[-1, 1].
 Instead BigGAN latent vectors are sampled from truncated normal distribution where values which fall outside a range are resampled to fall inside that range.
 Authors observe that using this sampling strategy does not work well with large models and hence add a Orthogonal Regularization as penalty.
 One important conclusion drawn from this is that we do not need to use explicit multiscale method as used in ProGAN and StyleGAN for producing higher resolution images.
 Despite these improvements, BigGAN undergoes training collapse.
 The authors explore in great-detail why it happens so through colorful plots.
+They also provide results and conclusion of large amount of experiements performed from which a lot can be learned.

+In short, BigGAN could do what ProGAN thought would require multi-scale approach in single-scale by using some tricks.

 ### Results